What is a technical audit? This is how I do it.

 - Accessibility standards: a good technical audit will address accessibility and UI, because what’s good for your users is generally good for search engines.

-- Identifying tech debt: all websites have technical debt – an SEO audit will put that into perspective and prioritise what may be limiting site performance in organic search results (and losing you customers or qualified traffic).
+- Identifying tech debt: all websites have technical debt – a technical audit will put that into perspective and prioritise what may be limiting site performance in organic search results (and losing you customers or qualified traffic).

 - Building organic visibility: perhaps the most conventional, this should help you increase organic traffic to your website, including increasing conversions through online sales or lead generation, as well as build visibility for relevant keywords